dowonlee777/soar_geofence/PROPOSAL.md

 ## Project Plan

-First we'll build the Gazebo world of SOAR and the PX4 SITL in the world.
-We will rely on PX4 and MAVSDK documentation to implement the SITL and use basic ROS messages/services to communicate between the nodes.
+First we'll build the Gazebo world of SOAR.
+Then we will get the PX4 SITL to run in the world, with GPS data enabled.
+We'll use PX4 and MAVSDK documentation to implement the SITL and use basic ROS messages/services to communicate between the nodes.

 ## Milestones/Schedule Checklist